null-event/mcp-in-the-middle/README.md

 # badmcp

-A transparent MCP (Model Context Protocol) proxy that demonstrates Machine-in-the-Middle risks in LLM tool ecosystems.
-Built for authorized security research, CTF challenges, and red team engagements.
+A transparent MCP (Model Context Protocol) bundle payload and proxy that demonstrates initial access and Machine-in-the-Middle risks in LLM tool ecosystems.
+Built for authorized security research and red team engagements only.

 ## What It Does